hmbmirzaei/bookingStore/README.md

 ### [ ] API Documentation with Swagger:
 *Create comprehensive API documentation using Swagger.*
+Used Postman insted
-1. [ ] Generate Swagger documentation for all API endpoints.
+1. [x] Generate Postman documentation for all API endpoints.
 2. [ ] Include request/response formats, authentication requirements, and examples.
-3. [ ] Ensure well-formatted and understandable documentation.
+3. [x] Ensure well-formatted and understandable documentation.

 ### [ ] Version Control and GitHub:
 *Commit code regularly to the provided GitHub repository.*
 1. [ ] Use the provided GitHub repository for version control.
-2. [ ] Make regular commits with meaningful messages.
+2. [x] Make regular commits with meaningful messages.
-3. [ ] Organize codebase with clear folder structures and documentation
+3. [x] Organize codebase with clear folder structures and documentation

 ## Project folder structure: